 - The provision of additional housing choices for people to live and work in the Centre - Opportunities to replace older building stock with new buildings demonstrating design excellence - Our continued commitment to placemaking, and improving the public domain - Sustainable living - Opportunities for more people to live in and visit the Centre, contributing to its ongoing vitality and vibrancy - Supporting local jobs and businesses in the Centre.

-The recommendations of the Draft Strategy, CIS and the Transport Study demonstrate that the Centre is capable of accommodating the scale and density nominated in the Draft Strategy.
+The CIS and the analysis by SCT Consulting demonstrate that the Centre is capable of accommodating the scale and density nominated in the Strategy.

 5 Anticipated built form outcome